shekhargulati/spring-boot-maven-angular-starter/README.md

 This is a multi-module Spring Boot Angular Maven starter app with good defaults.
 The frontend Angular app is built using [angular-cli](https://cli.angular.io/).
 The project packages Angular application code as a [WebJar](https://www.webjars.org/).
 This project is geared towards building monolithic applications.

-This project provides productive setup for building Spring Boot React applications.
+This project provides productive setup for building Spring Boot Angular applications.
 The application is divided into two Maven modules:

 1. `backend`: This contains Java code of the application.
 2. `frontend`: This contains source code for the Angular based frontend.